MFA aiding Singaporeans detained in Abu Dhabi for dressing in women's clothing

 SINGAPORE: Officials from the Ministry of Foreign Affairs (MFA) have met two Singaporeans who were jailed in Abu Dhabi for dressing in women's clothes, and are giving them consular assistance, the Ministry said on Friday (Aug 25).

-Officers from the Singapore Embassy in the United Arab Emirates (UAE) capital met them on Wednesday to ensure their well being while in custody, MFA said in a statement on Friday.
+Officers from the Singapore Embassy in the United Arab Emirates (UAE) capital met them on Wednesday to ensure their well being while in custody, MFA said in a statement.

 Two Singaporeans, one of whom is transgender, were sentenced to one year in prison in the UAE on charges linked to their appearance, AFP reported.